Promoting and advertising your business

 - Wholesale Marketing Program

-Are you looking to develop wholesale markets for your craft, gift and apparel products?
-This program could help you.
+Are you looking to develop wholesale markets for your business’ craft, gift and apparel products?
+This program could help your venture’s sales growth.

 - Experience Nova Scotia: A Toolkit